DHTMLX/docs-todolist/docs/guides/task_users.md

 const list = new ToDo("#root", { users });
 ~~~

-To assign users to the necessary task on the initialization stage, pass the id(s) of the users to the **assigned** parameter of the related [task](../../api/configs/tasks_config/) object:
+To assign people to the necessary task on the initialization stage, pass the id(s) of the assignees to the **assigned** parameter of the related [task](../../api/configs/tasks_config/) object:

 ~~~js {6}
 const tasks = [